The Greene School employs a unique team of administrators and educators to guide the future of the school.

 For more than a decade, Ms. Petronio has had the privilege of working with students in early childhood through higher education within the private schools, public schools, university, and private studio settings.
 Ms. Petronio has a multifaceted repertoire of skills as a working dancer, musical theater performer, choreographer, dance educator, and yoga and mindfulness instructor.
 In her years of teaching, she has founded, created, designed, developed, and implemented interdisciplinary dance and yoga curricula and programs for early childhood through twelfth grade students.
 She has also created, designed, developed, and implemented Mommy & Me Yoga and Mommy & Me Dance programs for walkers through age three.

 Ms. Petronio received her Bachelor’s degree from Ithaca College, Master’s degree from New York University, and Postbaccalaureate Business Certificate from Columbia University.
 She also holds two yoga certifications and a mindfulness certification.

-In addition to teaching, Ms. Petronio continues to perform and choreograph professionally around the South Florida area in productions such as Legally Blonde, High Society, Rock of Ages, Evita, and Saturday Night Fever.
-She has also been an active member of the Junior League of Boca Raton, volunteering and giving back to the community, since 2011.
+In addition to teaching, Ms. Petronio continues to perform and choreograph professionally around the South Florida area in productions such as Legally Blonde, High Society, Rock of Ages, Evita, Paint Your Wagon, and Saturday Night Fever.
+She is active member of the Junior League of Boca Raton, volunteering and giving back to the community, since 2011.